Utilizing Web Security Certificates

 There are many vendors who provide security certificates, and quite a few levels of "strength" and protection that are offered with each type of certificate.
 Because there is so much terminology associated with security certificates and so many marketing approaches taken by vendors, it is sometimes difficult to determine the best and most cost-effective option.

-Before you purchase a security certificate, please review and follow these steps:
+Before you purchase a security certificate from a third-party vendor, please review and follow these steps:

 - Your website already has a certificate available for your use, so it is possible that you don't need your own security certificate.
 A key difference is that the share security certificate utilizes the domain "https://mimosa.secure-datahost.com/" at the start of each secure page address.
 When you have your own certificate, it will use "https://" followed by your domain name.

 - Review the security certificate costs from HEROweb, associate with having a custom security certificate.